Client API - Accessing past results

 a shortcut to run['end'].task.data, i.e. data produced by this run.

-successful: boolean
+successful: bool

 True if the run completed successfully.

-finished: boolean
+finished: bool

 True if the run completed.